When is the Computing Security Student Services office open?

 If you are suspended from RIT, you may not return to the Institute for one year.
 After one year you must reapply through the Office of Admissions for re-admission to the program, if you so desire.
 You can contact the CSEC Student Services Office at (585) 475-2963 to schedule an appointment with the Department Chair to further discuss your suspension and/or formally appeal the decision.

 Change of Program In/Out

 I want to change my major out of Computing Security; what do I do?

 Your first step is to meet with an advisor or a representative from the program you’d like to enter.
 If you decide to change your major after you discuss their program, you will then set up a meeting with your advisor within Computing Security department to complete a Change of Program form.
 Your advisor will get the chair’s signature on the form and then send the form and your academic file to the prospective new department for review.

 I want to change my major into Computing Security; what do I do?

-Your first step is to set up a meeting with one of the undergraduate advisor or department chair.
+Your first step is to set up a meeting with the academic advisor.
 In this meeting you will see how your current coursework will fit into our program.
 We will then ask you to fill out a Change of Program form with your current department advisor, as well as submit a statement of purpose which will discuss your interest in our programs.
 If these two documents are submitted during the first week of the semester, you will be informed of our decision in Week 2.
 If the forms are submitted after the end of Week 1, a decision will be made at the end of the semester once grades are submitted.
 You will not be able to add Computing Security courses until restrictions on our courses are dropped.

 What courses do I need to take to satisfy the liberal arts core requirements?